Improving Sleep (Part 1): Why we Sleep and the Benefits of Improving our Sleep

 Why do we sleep and what are the benefits of improving our sleep?

 According to the American Academy of Sleep Medicine, “About 30 percent of adults have symptoms of insomnia and about 10 percent of adults have insomnia that is severe enough to cause daytime consequences.”[1]
 So, poor sleep is common.
 Moreover, improving sleep is especially important in leading a healthful and happy life.
-Although this is conventional medical knowledge, Dr. Sklar has an alternative medicine approach to helping sleep disorders.
+Although this is conventional medical knowledge, Dr. Langston has an alternative medicine approach to helping sleep disorders.
 Pharmaceutical drugs for sleep have long term harmful and possibly addictive actions.
-Dr. Sklar’s knowledge as an alternative medicine doctor provides you with safe, natural, herbal alternatives to help your sleep.
+Dr. Langston’s knowledge as an alternative medicine doctor provides you with safe, natural, herbal alternatives to help your sleep.

 man sleeping in bed